mark-me/mark-me.github.io/_pages/tutorials/distance-measures/distance-measures.md

 <img src="/_pages/tutorials/distance-measures/manhattan.jpg" width="271" height="180" align="right"/>

 The Manhattan distance is called after the shortest distance a taxi can take through most of [Manhattan](http://becomeanewyorker.com/streets-and-avenues-a-history-of-the-grid-system/), the difference from the Euclidian distance: we have to drive around the buildings instead of straight through them.
-This distance measure is useful for ordinal and interval variables.
+This distance measure is useful for ordinal and interval variables, since the distances derived in this way are treated as 'blocks' instead of absolute distances.

 For an example we cluster the countries by the religions of their people in 2010, for which I've used the data from the [Correlates of War Project](http://cow.dss.ucdavis.edu/data-sets/world-religion-data).
 ```r